desmos-labs/primer/phase-5/README.md

 # Phase 5
-:::tip Phase 5 starting soon
+:::danger Phase 5 is closed
-Phase 5 is planned to start on 10 July 2020 11:00 UTC.
+Phase 5 is closed since Saturday 15 August 2020 23:59:59 UTC.
+No more submissions are accepted.
 :::

 Thanks to the latest Morpheus testnet (`morpheus-7001`), we've implemented the possibility for users of doing three new things: